Dr Cedric Simon

 Biography

 Cedric Simon is the Aquaculture Nutrition & Production Systems Group Leader for the Livestock & Aquaculture Program, Ag&F BU.
-The group consists of 30 staff within four teams: animal nutrition, aquaculture systems, aquatic zootechnics and molecular nutrition.
-The group major goals are to refine and develop novel diet formulations, culture systems and value-added products to improve the diversity, sustainability and efficiency of current and prospective aquaculture industry.
+The group consists of 30 staff developing commercially successful sustainable feed formulations, culture systems and value-added products to improve the diversity, sustainability, and efficiency of the Aquaculture industry.
 The staff are located at the Bribie Island Research Centre, the Queensland Bioscience Precinct in St Lucia, and the CSIRO Hobart site in Battery Pt, and include nutritionists, feed technologist, physiologist, analytical chemists, molecular biologists, aquarists, fish and shellfish biologists working on various projects nationally and internationally.
-Staff are actively engaged in other disciplines including aquatic animal health, maturation, larval rearing, breeding, microbial fermentation, microbiome analyses, biofloc, aquaponics, as well as cell-based assays for animal and human nutrition.
+Staff are actively engaged across various science domains including aquatic animal welfare, maturation, larval rearing, water quality management, sustainability, microbial fermentation, low footprint farming models, omic approaches and cell-based assays for animal and human nutrition.

 Achievements and Awards